Equivariant Elliptic Cohomology and Mapping Stacks: Codescent for quasi-constant maps

 are both formal and therefore quasi-equivalent to their cohomology. \end{itemize} This implies in particular that there are equivalences

 where the last one follows from the presentation of $S_g$ as an iterated push-out

-A simple but key observation is that $\cL X$ is local with respect to the Zariski topology on $X$; as we mentioned, a proof is given in Lemma 4.2 of \cite{BZNLoopConn}.
-That argument immediately extends to show that $\Mapo{S_g}{X}$ also defines a cosheaf on $|X|_{Zar}$.
-It follows that the conclusions of Corollary \ref{corollary:LoopstackequalsMapo} apply to the case of a general smooth and proper curve, and in particular $ \Mapo{C}{X}$ defines a cosheaf on $|X|_{Zar}$.
+A simple observation which we have used repeatedly is that $\cL X$ is local with respect to the Zariski topology on $X$.
+The argument in Lemma 4.2 of \cite{BZNLoopConn} immediately extends to show that $\Mapo{S_g}{X}$ also defines a cosheaf on $\Zar{X}$.
+It follows that the conclusions of Corollary \ref{corollary:LoopstackequalsMapo} apply to the case of a general smooth and proper curve, and in particular $\Mapo{C}{X}$ defines a cosheaf on $\Zar{X}$.

 It is natural to ask whether Proposition \ref{affinization} and Corollary \ref{corollary:LoopstackequalsMapo} are in fact general features of quasi-constant maps, beyond the curve case.
-As this will not play any role in the sequel, we will limit ourselves to formulate two relevant questions without attempting to answer them in this article. \begin{question} Let $X$ be a scheme. \begin{enumerate} \item Under what assumptions on $T$ does $\Mapo{T}{X}$ define a cosheaf of stacks on $|X|_{Zar}$? \item Under what assumptions on $T$ is there an equivalence of stacks
+As this will not play any role in the sequel, we leave these as open questions without attempting to answer them in this article. \begin{question} Let $X$ be a scheme and let $S$ be any derived stack. \begin{enumerate} \item Under what assumptions on $S$ does $\Mapo{S}{X}$ define a cosheaf of stacks on $|X|_{Zar}$? \item Under what assumptions on $S$ is there an equivalence of stacks